 Presidents Day a poor substitute

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday February 17, 1998
+by Phil Burgess, Unabridged from the Rocky Mountain News, February 17, 1998

 In the old days, Americans celebrated the birthday of the man who is regarded as the “Father of his Country,” owing to his service to our nation – as commanding general during the Revolutionary War and as our founding president.
 His name was George Washington and we celebrated his birthday on Feb.
 22.

 For more than 100 years, most Americans in most states also celebrated the birthday of the man who “saved the Union” when he served as president during the American Civil War from 1861-65.
 His name was Abraham Lincoln and we celebrated his birthday on Feb.
 12.

 Then, in 1971, President Richard Nixon declared that in order to honor all past presidents, a single holiday, to be called Presidents Day, would be observed on the third Monday in February.
 That happened this week, but I think something has been lost in the transition.

 The transition from celebrating the lives and deeds of living, breathing leaders to celebrating the governmental role or position they occupied for a few short years is significant and has a bearing on the crisis of leadership in America today.
 Reason: Societies need heroes, people who are known for their deeds, people who have struggled with the trials and tribulations of life and have managed somehow to keep their bearings.

 These are the kinds of people we learn from.
 We look up to them.
 We model their behavior.
 We point to them as examples for our children.
 Even the myths that surround our heroes – that George Washington could not tell a lie when asked if he cut down the cherry tree or that Lincoln walked several miles to return to a shopkeeper money that wasn’t his – are important morality tales that convey messages about rectitude or how people ought to behave.